-Launched in 2007 by Editor in Chief Bill Marx, artsfuse.org now has 25,000+ monthly visits, 2,000+ articles, 1,000+ email subscribers, 5,000+ Facebook fans, 1,100+ Twitter followers — and they’re all growing daily.
+Launched in 2007 by Editor in Chief Bill Marx, artsfuse.org now has 30,000+ monthly visits, 5,000+ articles, 2,000+ email subscribers, 6,000+ Facebook fans, 4,500+ Twitter followers — and they’re all growing daily.

 Without printing presses, delivery trucks, production studios, or satellite dishes to deliver our editorial content, our expenses are very low.
-All our revenue goes to the magazine’s writers as well as maintaining the site’s infrastructure.
+Most of our revenue goes to the magazine’s writers as well as maintaining the site’s infrastructure.
 We feel strongly that arts writers and critics should be paid for their work — creating thoughtful and intelligent reviews, previews, commentary, and interviews.

 Have a question or want to get started?
 Contact Matt Hanson (email@example.com) or Deanna Costa (firstname.lastname@example.org) for more information on our writers, readers, past advertisers, reader testimonials, and reasons why your organization should advertise/underwrite on The Arts Fuse.